top of page

 Search

 In the realm of filmmaking, sound is a powerful tool that holds the ability to manipulate emotions, build tension, and immerse the audience within the narrative.
-While silence may seem like a straightforward absence of sound, achieving a sense of "silence" in film is an artful endeavour that necessitates meticulous attention to detail and a deep understanding of how we perceive and experience silence in our daily lives.
+While silence may seem like a straightforward absence of sound, achieving a sense of "silence" in a film is an artful endeavour that necessitates meticulous attention to detail and a deep understanding of how we perceive and experience silence in our daily lives.

 The Illusion of Silence

 In our everyday lives, complete and absolute silence is a rare occurrence.
 Even in the quietest environments, there are always subtle ambient sounds—distant traffic, pipes and plumbing within the walls of our house, or our own breathing.
 Silence, as we perceive it, often emerges when we encounter these otherwise unheard sounds; it is the absence of our usual auditory experience and what replaces it.
-Though it sounds counterintuitive, silence actually describes what we DO hear that informs us of this so-called "silence".
+Though it sounds counterintuitive, silence actually describes what we DO hear that informs us of this so-called silence.

 The Art of Silence in "Tanya": A Case Study

 A significant pause followed as she shared her experience, engulfing the room in a moment of absolute quietness.
 I strategically introduced additional sounds—background traffic noises and muffled murmurs from the adjacent room to intensify this perceived silence.
-These sounds were carefully chosen and blended subtly into the mix during this specific moment that lasted only a few seconds.
+These sounds were carefully chosen and blended subtly into the mix only during this specific moment that lasted only a few seconds.
 Their introduction was discreet but effective, enhancing the emotional impact and the sense of silence by introducing otherwise absent sounds.

 It highlighted the idea that true silence is not the complete absence of sound but the nuanced interplay between what we expect to hear and what we perceive in our environment.

 In employing this approach, the documentary 'Tanya' captured not only the contributor's emotional journey but also underlined the power of sound in shaping our understanding of silence in storytelling.
-The subtle introduction of these carefully chosen sounds during what seemed like a silent moment left a profound and lasting impact on the audience, showcasing the artistry that resides within the manipulation of sound in the world of filmmaking.
+The subtle introduction of these carefully chosen sounds left a profound and lasting impact on the audience, showcasing the artistry that resides within the manipulation of sound in the world of filmmaking.
+When screened at the BFI Southbank in London as part of my NFTS Graduation Showcase, the entire room fell silent during this moment, highlighting the success of this technique.

 bottom of page